MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/windows-autopilot-registration.md

 | Standard  | Microsoft365Managed_Standard | Microsoft365Managed_Standard-Shared |

 If you have a partner that enrolls devices, follow the steps in [Partner registration](../get-started/partner-registration.md).
+> [!TIP]
+> You may have devices that were previously registered in Windows Autopilot that you want to register with Microsoft Managed Desktop that have either no group tag, or have a non-Microsoft Managed Desktop group tag.
+You can register these devices with Microsoft Managed Desktop by either adding one of thegroup tags shown in the table above, or replacing the existing group tag atribute with a Microsoft Managed Desktop group tag.
+It is not supported to replace an existing Microoft Managed Desktop group tag with a different Microsoft Managed Desktop group tag.

 > [!WARNING]
 > When registering Shared devices, don't try to edit the group tab attribute by appending **-Shared** to devices previously imported to Windows Autopilot.
 Devices already imported into Windows Autopilot, using one of the Microsoft Managed Desktop group tags starting with **Microsoft365Managed_**, but without **-Shared** initially appended, are already part of a different Azure Active Directory group.
 This Azure Active Directory group doesn't have the Windows Autopilot self-deploying mode profile assigned to it.
 If you must re-purpose an existing device to be a shared device, you must delete and reregister the device into Windows Autopilot again.